eclipsesource/tabris-plugin-calendar/README.md

 ### Android

 The project provides a gradle based build configuration, which also allows to import the project into Android Studio.

-In order to be able to reference the Tabris.js specific APIs the environment variable `TABRIS_ANDROID_CORDOVA_PLATFORM` has to point to the Tabris.js Android Cordova platform root directory.
+In order to reference the Tabris.js specific APIs, the environment variable `TABRIS_ANDROID_CORDOVA_PLATFORM` has to point to the Tabris.js Android Cordova platform root directory.

 ```bash
 export TABRIS_ANDROID_CORDOVA_PLATFORM=/home/user/tabris-android-cordova
 ```
+ The environment variable is consumed in the gradle projects [build.gradle](project/android/build.gradle) file.

 ## Copyright